-- habitat fragmentation - runoff - illegal clearing and planting, including weed dispersal and growth - impacts on fauna (light and noise pollution, road kills).
+- habitat fragmentation (loss of habitat into smaller, isolated areas) - runoff - illegal clearing and planting, including weed dispersal and growth - impacts on fauna (light and noise pollution, road/beach kills).

 Residential

 Low density residential areas provide for predominantly dwelling houses supported by community uses and small-scale services and facilities that cater for local residents (DSC 2018a).
 The purpose of the low density residential zone will be achieved through the following outcomes relevant to the foreshore (DSC 2018a):